wprojects/download_youtube_playlist/README.md

-# Get all songs from youtube playlist
+# Get all songs from a youtube playlist

 Install libraries:
 Go to terminal and enter this in the folder the file is in: